im-zshan/Operating-Systems/README.md

 # Operating Systems - IT'20
 This Repo will contain things related to 'Operating Systems' that are being taught to us in our 4th Semester by Dr. Janib ul Bashir

+This is my First Commit.
+Let's see how it looks.